 Step 2.
 After selecting the recording mode, click on the camera sign on the interface.
 This will let the tool record your screen and the webcam at the same time.

 Step 4.
 After recording, the recording list window will open.
 Here you can view, split, delete, manage your recordings easily.
-You can even import and play third-party videos with this tool if you want.

 Read also: How to record PowerPoint with audio